vasuki-re/IStanPdf/README.md

 </div>

-> [!WARNING]
-> **Note:** Always download from the official GitHub releases page.
-We are not responsible for risks encountered from unofficial sources.
+*Note: Always download from the official GitHub releases page.
+We are not responsible for risks encountered from unofficial sources.*

 ---

 ## ⚠️ Known Issues

-> [!IMPORTANT]
-> **DOCX Remove Pages:** Some DOCX files with structural issues fail to save during the "Remove Pages" operation.
+- **DOCX Remove Pages:** Some DOCX files with structural issues fail to save during the "Remove Pages" operation.
-> - **Workaround:** Use "Reorder Pages" instead — it internally converts the DOCX to PDF to bypass the limitation.
+  - **Workaround:** Use "Reorder Pages" instead — it internally converts the DOCX to PDF to bypass the limitation.
-> - **Caveat:** If you later convert the resulting PDF back to DOCX, some elements may no longer be editable.
+  - **Caveat:** If you later convert the resulting PDF back to DOCX, some elements may no longer be editable.

-> [!NOTE]
-> **App Size:** IStanPdf is larger than a typical utility app because it bundles LibreOffice binaries, which power the DOCX operations.
+- **App Size:** IStanPdf is larger than a typical utility app because it bundles LibreOffice binaries, which power the DOCX operations.

-> [!NOTE]
-> **UI:** The interface is functional but not fully polished yet.
+- **UI:** The interface is functional but not fully polished yet.
 Micro-optimizations for accessibility are planned.

 ---